Romy-13/Romy-13/README.md

 ## <picture><img src = "https://user-images.githubusercontent.com/64439609/213525571-a0b12213-7e89-48df-a45f-153c78f3cf5e.png" width =40px></picture> **About me**

-I am 35 years old.
+I am 36 years old.
 I live in Las Compuertas Luján de Cuyo Mendoza.
 Argentine nationality, born in the Province of San Juan.
 I am a student at UTNSF (National Technological University of San Rafael).
-Currently studying the 1st year of the Higher Technician in Programming degree.
+Currently studying the second year of the Higher Technician in Programming degree.
 I like everything related to the advancement of technology in all areas, learn, investigate, look for solutions and above all not give up.